 Hibiscus Initiatives is a voluntary sector organisation with a track record of delivering high-quality services for over 30 years.
-We have developed a widely acknowledged specialist expertise in working with foreign national (FN) and black, minority ethnic and refugee (BMER) indivuduals in custody, in detention and the community.
+We have distinct expertise in working with marginalised foreign national (FN); black, minority ethnic and refugee (BMER) women in prison, in community, and in detention, as well as with men in custodial settings where this complements our work with women.

 Our person-centred approach engages the clients, supporting and empowering them in dealing with their multiple and often complex needs and, importantly, addresses the disadvantage that language and cultural barriers present.